2026-2027 TUGSA Executive Board & Staff

 TREASURER

-Ian is a second-year Ph.D. student and Teaching Assistant in the Political Science Department, researching political violence and secession.
-He previously received his BA in Global Studies from the University of Arizona and an MA in African Studies from Indiana University .
-He has been an active organizer with TUGSA since his first year and has been involved in membership recruitment and contract research.
-In 2026, he joined the TUGSA board as Treasurer and has developed expertise in managing TUGSA's finances and maintaining the budget.
+Ian is a second-year Ph.D. candidate and Teaching Assistant in the Political Science Department researching political violence and secession.
+He previously received his BA in Global Studies from the University of Arizona and an MA in African Studies from Indiana University.
+Ian has been an active organizer with TUGSA since his first year, contributing to the Contract Research Time and ongoing membership recruitment efforts.
 As a Teaching Assistant in the College of Liberal Arts, Ian has also worked to connect grad students in social sciences and humanities.
+Now as Treasurer, Ian has developed expertise in managing TUGSA's finances and maintaining the budget to support the union's continued growth and success.

 -